foobuzz/todo/doc/guide.md

 	    3 | Buy the gift for Stefany ⌛ 16 days remaining
 		7 | Read the article about chemistry #culture

 Notice how the `#` flag indicates the context of the task.
-You can set the `--flat` option to be the default way to display tasks in the [configuration file].
+You can set the `--flat` option to be the default way to display tasks in the [configuration file](https://github.com/foobuzz/todo/blob/master/doc/reference.md#configuration).
 In such case, the original hierarchical display is achieved using the `--tidy` option.

 ### Subcontexts

-Since contexts are the equivalent of directories, you can also create a hierarchy of contexts.
+Since contexts are equivalent to directories, you can also create a hierarchy of contexts.
 You can define contexts within contexts using the dot notation:

 	$ todo task 7 -c culture.chemistry
 	$ todo culture